JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Sampling

-    Sampling is a special technique of data transformation, which helps to deal with large datasets and overplotting
+    Sampling is a special technique of data transformation, which helps to deal with large datasets and overplotting; :ref:`learn more <sampling>`

     ---
     .. image:: /_static/images/icons/features/offline-mode.png

-    'No Javascript' / Offline Mode
+    'No Javascript' and Offline Mode

-    In the 'no javascript' mode **Lets-Plot** generates plots as bare-bones SVG images; plots in the notebook with option ``offline=True`` will be working without an Internet connection
+    In the 'no javascript' mode Lets-Plot generates plots as bare-bones SVG images; plots in the notebook with option ``offline=True`` will be working without an Internet connection; :ref:`learn more <no_js_and_offline_mode>`

     ---
     ---
     .. image:: /_static/images/icons/features/platforms.png

-    Platforms
+    Suitable for Scientist and Developer

-    You can use **Lets-Plot** in Jupyter notebook or other notebook of your choice, like Datalore, Kaggle or Colab; moreover there is a plugin "Lets-Plot in SciView" for IntelliJ-based IDEs with the enabled scientific mode
+    We offer data visualization in `Jupyter <https://jupyter-notebook.readthedocs.io/en/stable>`__ notebooks as well as in other notebooks like `Datalore <https://view.datalore.io/notebook/Zzg9EVS6i16ELQo3arzWsP>`__, `Kaggle <https://www.kaggle.com/alshan/lets-plot-quickstart>`__ or `Colab <https://colab.research.google.com/drive/1o9rFQbkGqvvixYLTogrzIjFPp1ti2cH->`__; you can also create interactive plots in PyCharm with the help of our plugin

     ---
     .. image:: /_static/images/icons/features/kotlin-api.png